kaiko-ai/typedspark/README.rst

 Typedspark: column-wise type annotations for pyspark DataFrames
 ===============================================================

-I love Spark!
-But in production code I'm always a bit wary when I see:
+We love Spark!
+But in production code we're wary when we see:

 .. code-block:: python